-Prerequisite: None.
 Open to all students.
-Lecture, 3 hours.

 A survey course focusing on the contributions of African-American playwrights, actors, social activists, and others to the American Theater.
 Primary emphasis will be placed on analysis and classification of African-American drama through selected play readings.
 Discussion and lecture presentation.
 Covers periods from 1760 to present.